[elementor-template id="880"]

 Cpl – Corporal

-Dvr – Driver (RASC equivalent to Private)
+Dvr – Driver (RAOC/RASC equivalent to Private)

 Gnr – Gunner (artillery equivalent to Private)